janevalencia/janevalencia-cypress-test-guru99/README.md

 ```
 **Note: The test user credential is saved under `cypress/fixtures/login.json`.**

+The credential might be obsolete as it should expire within 20 days, hence, you may need to replace with the newly generated guru99 credential.

 #### TS_1: Verify that a new user should be able to signup for an account
 This test scenario will be specficially be used to test the signup function of the site being tested, in particular: